-Welcome to the Washington Waldorf School's Renovation Project site.
-Please scroll down for photos of the summer construction and the transformation of our school building.
+Welcome to the Washington Waldorf School's Renovation Project site, where you will find photos of the summer of 2015 construction and the transformation of our school building.

 April 6, 2015 – Preliminary interior construction work began